Boardgame-DSL/boardgame/Generalization.md

-# Sketch for furhter generalization
+# Sketch for further generalization

 A positional game consists of: